MikeAvgeros/escape-game/README.md

 # User Experience Design - UX

-## Strategy
+## Strategy Plane

-My Milestone Project 2 from the Code Institute is a modern twist of the classic text adventure game.
-The story of the game will be displayed via text and images, whereas the players can view their stats and inventory with the use of icons and text.
-To progress through the rooms and finish the game, players will have to choose the right actions presented to them in the form of buttons.
-In order to make the game more interesting, the players will have to fight monsters and level up their skills and stats.
+My Milestone Project 2 from the Code Institute is a modern twist of the classic text-based choose your own adventure game.
+The story of the game will be displayed via text and images, whereas the players can view their stats and inventory with the use of icons and images.
+To progress through the levels and finish the game, players will have to choose the right action presented to them in the form of buttons.
+In order to make the game more interesting, players will have to fight enemies and level up their stats with items and weapons they can pick.

-I chose this type of game as it showcases a lot of object oriented concepts as well as being heavily interactive and data driven.
+I chose this type of game as it showcases a lot of object oriented design patterns and concepts as well as being heavily interactive and data driven.

 - **User Stories**